microsoft/coyote/docs/_learn/programming-models/machines/unit-testing.md

 by calling `AssertInboxSize(0)`.

 Besides providing the capability to drive the execution of a machine via the `StartMachineAsync` and `SendEventAsync` APIs, the `MachineTestKit` also allows someone to directly call machine methods.
-Lets see how this can be done in a simple example.
+Let's see how this can be done in a simple example.
 Say that you have the following machine `M`, which has a method `Add(int m, int k)` that takes two integers, adds them, and returns the result: